WebAssembly/exception-handling/document/core/exec/instructions.rst

 ............................

 When the end of a :ref:`try <syntax-try>` instruction is reached without a jump, exception, or trap, then the following steps are performed.
-If an exception is thrown before the end of the |TRY| instruction, then we are in the case of :ref:`throwing <exec-throwaddr>` an exception.

 1. Let :math:`m` be the number of values on the top of the stack.